kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 <a name="jekyll" title="go to the jekyll section of this article"></a>
 ### ...Hello, Jekyll
-If you're a consistent GitHub user, you're probably familiar with [Jekyll](http://jekyllrb.com/), the blog-aware static site generator.
+If you're a regular GitHub user then you're probably familiar with [Jekyll](http://jekyllrb.com/), the blog-aware static site generator.
 [GitHub Pages](http://pages.github.com/) give Jekyll its underlying HTML structure, so the word "Jekyll" is regularly thrown around in GitHub circles.

-I've created HTML site templates and applied them to the site content.
-The templates contain [Liquid markup](http://liquidmarkup.org/, "visit the liquid markup page"), a templating language with some logic under its hood.
-All posts are written in [Markdown](http://daringfireball.net/projects/markdown/, "visit the markdown documentation page").

-Whenever I run `jekyll build` from the command line while in my project folder, Jekyll outputs a static, production-ready copy of the site.
-Logic created by the template/Liquid combo generates the content the way I tell it to.
+I created multiple site layouts using [Liquid](http://liquidmarkup.org/, "visit the liquid markup page"), a templating markup language with some internal logic.
+Whenever I run `jekyll build` from the command line while in my project folder, Jekyll utilizes the templates and logic to output a static, production-ready copy of the site.

-So I created some dynamic stuff at the development level, then ran a command that told Jekyll to use the dynamic stuff to create a static site.
-Now kaidez.com does things that were once not possible unless a back-end database did a lot of heavy lifting at runtime.

-Here are some of the tasks that Jekyll runs when building the static site for production:

-* it converts all the Markdown to HTML.
+The outputted site does some very cool things...here's short list:

+* lots of content is written in [Markdown](http://daringfireball.net/projects/markdown/, "visit the markdown documentation page")...it all gets converted to to HTML.
-* it uses pre-defined template/Liquid logic to display posts on the home page in a very specific, dynamic way (more on this in a future blog post).
+* the logic displays posts on the [home page](/) in a very "dynamic" way (more on this in a future post).
-* it generates content for the site's four category-specific pages.
+* four category-specific pages are generated.
-* it builds an XML-powered RSS file for syndication.
+* an XML-powered RSS file for syndication is built.
-* it outputs both an HTML site map.
+* an HTML site map is created.
-* it places a short list of related posts at the end of each blog post.
+* a short list of related posts is placed at the end of each post.

-Ruby is a hard dependency for both Jekyll and Liquid so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/, "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/, "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/, "review the PrismJS syntax highlighter plugin").
+Ruby is a Jekyll hard dependency so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/, "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/, "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/, "review the PrismJS syntax highlighter plugin").
 But Jekyll really does the work of prepping this site's content for deployment.

-Jekyll eliminates the need for SQL queries and server-side script parsing.
-Combine that with asset minification, using a cache manifest and using [MaxCDN](http://maxcdn.com, "review MaxCDN, a kaidez.com affiliate partner") to serve up static content, kaidez.com loads into a web browser pretty fast.
-Ads, social networking widgets and images slow things down sometimes (especially images), but the site's overall page-load time is still minimal.
+Because it generates static sites, Jekyll eliminates the need for SQL queries and server-side script parsing.
+Combine that with asset minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com, "review MaxCDN, a kaidez.com affiliate partner") to serve up static content, kaidez.com loads into a web browser pretty fast.
+Ads, social networking widgets and images slow things down sometimes, but the site's overall page-load time is still minimal.

-I exported the content from my old WordPress site to Jekyll using the [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/, "read the Jekyll migration documentation") lists alternative migration methods.
+I exported the content from my old WordPress site to Jekyll using the [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/, "read the Jekyll migration documentation") lists alternative export methods.
 Also, [Vito Botta's two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is the definitive article on the subject.

-While I'm happy with Jekyll, please note that walking away from WordPress was not easy to do after using it for five years.
-WordPress did a lot of work via its high-quality plugins...a lot of work that I now have to do on my own.
+I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
+WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.

-Also, Jekyll is definitely geared towards the blogger that likes to write code and, in most cases, probably can't be used for a client solution.
+Also, Jekyll is definitely geared towards the blogger that likes to write code so in most cases, it probably won't be used for a client solution.
 WordPress, Drupal, SiteCore and Joomla are still best of breed in this arena, my personal preference being WordPress.

 Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

-I'm very happy with Jekyll but in all fairness, there are other options in terms of static site generators.
+And in all fairness, there are other options in terms of static site generators.
 [Dave Rupert](http://daverupert.com/) put together [a GitHub Gist of static site generators that was extended by commenters](https://gist.github.com/davatron5000/2254924).
 And in the .NET realm, there's lots of community action around Pretzel...check out [Pretzel's Github repo](https://github.com/Code52/pretzel) but surfing around [Pretzel's Trello Board](https://trello.com/b/2IUErvJ2/pretzel) is also a good idea.

 <a name="design-in-browser"></a>
 ### Design In-Browser